hunj/hProxy/README.md

 - UNIX based OS (not tested on Windows), Mac OS X preferred

 ### Running
-- To run, simply do the following:
+- To run, simply do the following in console:

 ```
 $ javac *.java; java proxyd -p ###